ftdebugger/injectify/Readme.md

 Inspired by [hbsfy](https://github.com/epeli/node-hbsfy) and based on it source code.

-Transform handlebars AST and add support of `require` helper for browserify automatic injection;
+Transform handlebars AST and add support of `require` helper for browserify/webpack automatic injection;

 Install